Nonasymptotic upper estimates for errors of the sample average approximation method to solve risk averse stochastic

 Let $L^p(\Omega,\cF,\pr)$ denote the usual $L^{p}$-space on $\OFP$ ($p\in [0,\infty[$), where we tacitely identify random variables which are different on $\MP$-null sets only.
 The space $L^{p}\OFP$ is endowed with the usual $L^{p}$-norm $\|\cdot\|_{p}$.

-We want to study the risk averse stochastic program (\ref{optimization risk averse}), where in the objective the functional $\rho$ is a \textit{mean upper semideviation}.
+We want to study the risk averse stochastic program (\ref{optimization risk averse}), where in the objective the functional $\rho$ is a \textit{mean upper semideviation} also known as \textit{upper semideviation-corrected expectation}.
 This means that for $p\in [1,\infty[$ and $a\in ]0,1]$ the functional $\rho = \rho_{p,a}$ is defined as follows

+The number $p$ is the order of the mean upper semideviation and $a$ is the weight of the correction from the expecation.
 It is well-known that mean upper semideviations are increasing w.r.t. the increasing convex order (cf. e.g. \cite[Theorem 6.51 along with Example 6.23 an Proposition 6.8]{ShapiroEtAl}).
-They are also law-invariant so that we may define the associated functional $\cR_{p,a}$ on the set of distributions functions of random variables with absolute moments of order $p$.
+They are also distribution-invariant so that we may define the associated functional $\cR_{p,a}$ on the set of distributions functions of random variables with absolute moments of order $p$.
 So the subject of this section is the optimization problem

 where $F_{\theta}$ stands for the distribution function of $G(\theta,Z)$ for $\theta\in\Theta$.
 Introducing the notation

 we may describe this optimization also in the following way